For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 Building Your Brand

-Over one billion hamburgers sold, McDonald’s.
+Over one billion hamburgers are sold at McDonald’s.

-Branding is important for every business no matter how large or small the business is.
+Branding is important for every business, no matter how large or small the business is.

 Defining your brand is like a journey of business self-discovery.
 It can be difficult, time-consuming and uncomfortable.
 It requires, at the very least, that you answer the questions below: